-Since then, his jade seal had passed on to different emperors in the next centuries, as the symbol of legit reign and paramount imperial power.
+Since then, his jade seal had passed on to different emperors in the following centuries as the symbol of legitimate reign and supreme imperial power.

-Other nobles and officials would use jade seals too, as representatives of their status and authority; though patterns, decorations, and sizes followed hierarchies strictly.
+Other nobles and officials would use jade seals as representatives of their status and authority, though patterns, decorations, and sizes followed hierarchies strictly.

-In the year 936, Emperor Li Congke's empire perished, and he and his family burnt down themselves.
-Together with them, Qin Shi Huang's imperial jade seal disappeared as well.
+In 936, Emperor Li Congke's empire perished, and he and his family burnt down.
+Together with them, Qin Shi Huang's imperial jade seal also disappeared.

-Afterward, successive emperors would make their own imperial jade seals, to represent their paramount authority.
+Afterward, successive emperors would make their imperial jade seals to represent their paramount authority.

 Jade Seal of Queen of the Western Han Dynasty (202 BC — 8 AD) — Shaanxi History Museum (Photo by Dongmaiying)